maidsafe-archive/crust/README.md

 # crust
 Reliable p2p network connections in Rust with NAT traversal.
-One of the most needed libraries for any server-less / decentralised projects
+One of the most needed libraries for any server-less / decentralised project.

 Travis